onginnovations/MR_RetailExperienceWorkshop/.md/0-overview.md

 - Unity Hub with Unity 2020.3.x installed.

-- Basic familiarity with Unity: interface, scene creation, package import, the addition of Game Objects to a scene.
+- Basic familiarity with Unity (Interface, scene creation, importing packages, Adding Game Objects to a scene).

 - Basic familiarity with the HoloLens 2 and/or Meta Quest.

-- Please see [this](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/install-the-tools), for a comprehensive list of prerequisites and installation resources.
+- Please see [this link](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/install-the-tools), for a comprehensive list of prerequisites and installation resources.

 # Table of Contents
 1.) [**Introduction**](1-introduction.md)